 2094 Westminster Highway Walhalla, SC 29691

-Perfect location in Walhalla you will find this 1,316 sf 3 BR/1 BA brick ranch waiting for a new owner's love.
 Mini farm, investment properties, future dream home.
 This one has a little bit of everything.
-6.62 acres with much of it behind the house and mobile homes.
-4 spaces with water and septic to put mobile homes, campers, or R/V's.
+There are 4 spaces with water and septic to put mobile homes, campers, or R/V's.
 (The mobile homes currently there are in the process of being moved/torn down.)
-They are currently rented on a month to month basis.
+There is also a 1,316 sf 3 BR/1 BA brick ranch that is currently rented on a month to month basis.
+So keep the renters or move in it yourself.
 The property behind the house has some grass that has been kept mowed and other parts of it has timber that could be cut to recoup some of your costs.
 Perfect location just outside of Walhalla!
-NOTE: Storage building and Appliances belong to tenant and will NOT convey with property.

 Listing Brokerage NameERA Kennedy Group Seneca

 Average Sale Price

 Data compiled from available Multiple Listing Service sources.

 Walhalla is a quaint town situated in the Blue Ridge Mountains foothills just west of Greenville.
 With a charming downtown, historic homes, and convenient lake access, Walhalla is a wonderful place to visit and call home.

 There are a variety of homes for sale in Walhalla, which is primarily a residential community.
 Many Walhalla homes have large, pristine lots with canopies of trees overhead.
 Walhalla real estate is relatively more affordable when compared to larger cities nearby.